More in this section...

 Dress and Appearance

-Please see the gallery on the right for examples of students in their business dress.
+Please see the images on the right for examples of students in their business dress.

 The following items are not suitable for sixth form students at Skipton Girls’ High School

 - Very short skirts (shorter than mid-way between knee and hip)

 - ‘Body-con’ dresses or skirts